beratzorlu/python-quiz/README.md

 #### Leaderboard

 - It is currently not possible to display a history of player data and compare the information in the database to structure a ranking system.
-However, the data already available in the Google Spreadsheets is sufficient to implemen this functionality.
+However, the data already available in the Google Spreadsheets is sufficient to implement this functionality.
 The development process for this project prioritized the completion of a minimum valuable product, thus removing a leaderboard feature from consideration.
-The implementation of a functionality like this would adequetly expand upon its capacity to display information to the player.
+The implementation of functionality like this would adequately expand upon its capacity to display information to the player.

 ---